JulJulien/Chagas_Disease_Biomarker_Analysis/README.md

 ## How to Navigate this Repository

 ### 🐍 Python
-To find the .ipynb Jupyter Notebook where the project is written.
+Find the.ipynb Jupyter Notebook ,where the project is written.
 >/Chagas Disease Analysis/notebook
 /ChagasDisease_Biomarker_Analysis.ipynb

-In the Chagas Disease Analysis Folder you can also find an
-- src folder containing eda.py and train.py which contain modules used in ChagasDisease_Biomarker_Analysis.ipynb.
+src folder contain modules used in ChagasDisease_Biomarker_Analysis.ipynb.

+>Chagas Disease Analysis/src

-- data folder containing the data sets for protein parameters and mtDNA biomarker expression.
+data folder contains the data sets for protein parameters and mtDNA biomarker expression.

+>Chagas Disease Analysis/src/data

 ### 🔵 R